Blatko1/awesome-msdf/README.md

 - basic text rendering in 3D space with quality preservation while being *magnified*, *minified* or *rotated*,
 - modifying text thickness,
-- adding a colored outline with custom thickness to the text,
+- adding one or more colored outlines with custom thickness,
-- applying softness to the body or the text outline,
+- applying softness to the body or the outline,
-- custom colored text drop shadow,
+- custom colored drop shadow,
 - gamma correction

 ## Basic MSDF usage